André François-Poncet: Biography

 In 1949, he was named French high commissioner to West Germany, a position which was later elevated to ambassador.
 François-Poncet served in this capacity until 1955.
 He was later vice president and president of the French Red Cross.
-In 1952, he was elected to the Académie française, taking the seat previously occupied by Marshal Philippe Petain.
+In 1952, he was elected to the Académie française, taking the seat previously occupied by Marshal Philippe Pétain.

 Occasionally contributing to the French newspaper Le Figaro, François-Poncet wrote numerous books, several based on his experience as French ambassador to Germany in the 1930s and reflecting his lifelong interest in Germany.
 At least one of his works, Souvenirs d'une ambassade à Berlin, published in France in 1946, was translated to English as The Fateful Years: Memoirs of a French Ambassador in Berlin, 1931–1938 in 1949.

 André François-Poncet was the father of Jean François-Poncet, also a French politician and diplomat who served as Minister of Foreign Affairs under French President Valéry Giscard d'Estaing.